 Supplies and Other Useful Items

 The sun sets at about 20:10 this time of year, and twilight ends about 22:00.
-Bring lots of WARM CLOTHING (hat, gloves, parka with hood) for the cold, late-night observing sessions, a DIM flashlight with a RED lens (Orion Telescope's "Adjustable Brightness Starlite LED Flashlight" is ideal), notebooks, pens and pencils, and the texts listed above.
+Bring lots of WARM CLOTHING (hat, gloves, parka with hood) for the cold, late-night observing sessions, a DIM flashlight with a RED lens, notebooks, pens and pencils, and the texts listed above.
 Although telescopes and binoculars are provided, in order to learn how to use your own equipment, you are encouraged to bring your own if you have it (telescopes, binoculars, and cameras).

 Lodging and Camping Supplies

 Camping gear if you are staying on campus: